 Pinnacles West Entrance Highlights

-The Park’s West Entrance is the most accessible for visitors from from Monterey.
+The Park’s West Entrance is the most accessible for visitors from Monterey.
 This entrance is open for day use only, so don’t come this way if you’re looking for the campground.

 You’ll want to use the West Entrance to access the Balconies Cave and Jawbone Trail.
 It has a new visitor contact station, but overall you’ll find fewer amenities near this park entrance.